Insurance Regulatory and Development Authority of India

 (f) Further, the insurer is advised to ensure strict compliance in future on the obligations under Motor Third Party business as specified in IRDAI (Obligation of Insurer in respect of Motor Third Party Insurance Business) Regulations, 2015.

 |Charge No.||Violation of Provisions||Decision|

-The penalty amount of Rs.1,00,00,000/- (Rupees one crore only) shall be remitted by the insurer by debiting the shareholders’ account within a period of forty-five days from the date of receipt of this order through NEFT/RTGS (details for which will be communicated separately).
-An intimation of remittance may be sent to Mrs. Yegnapriya Bharath, Chief General Manager (Non-Life) at the Insurance Regulatory and Development Authority of India, Survey No.115/1, Financial District, Nanakramguda, Hyderabad 500032, email id – vprivabirdai.gov.in.
+15) The penalty of Rs.
+25,00,000/- (Rupees twenty five lakh only) shall be remitted by the insurer by debiting the shareholders’ account within a period of 45 days from the date of receipt of this order through NEFT/RTGS (details for which will be communicated separately).
+An intimation of remittance may be sent to Mrs. Yegnapriya Bharath, Chief General Manager (Non-Life) at the Insurance Regulatory and Development Authority of India, Survey No.115/1, Financial District, Nanakramguda, Hyderabad 500032, email id – firstname.lastname@example.org.

-i.
-The Order shall be placed before the Board of the General Insurer in the upcoming Board Meeting and the General Insurer shall provide a copy of the minutes of the discussion.
+16) The order shall be placed before the Board of the Insurer in the upcoming Board Meeting and the Insurer shall provide a copy of the minutes of Board meeting to the Authority.